-This homemade cream of chicken soup recipe is a game changer!
-It’s easy and so much healthier than the canned condensed stuff, made with only a few wholesome ingredients and it tastes amazing!!
+This Homemade Cream of Chicken Soup recipe is a total game changer!
+It’s so easy to make with just a few wholesome ingredients.
+Plus, it is so much healthier than the canned condensed stuff.. and it tastes amazing!
 Here’s how to make cream of chicken soup worth kicking the canned stuff for.

 There are lots of recipes that call for cream of chicken soup.
 These recipes are comforting and delicious, but the canned cream of chicken just isn’t.

 But I have good news!
 Making your own Cream of Chicken Soup is seriously one of the easiest recipes to make, and it is SO delicious!
 Now that I have started making it, I just can’t go back.
 And I bet you won’t be able to either.

 What’s in this soup, you ask?
 Only four ingredients, that I’m positive you already have.